Jdaslepre/RSDK-Library/README.md

 Allowed per engine licenses, this enables plus on supported engines.
 Those being RSDkv3, RSDKv4, and RSDKv5/U. Disabled by default.

 ##### Device Profile
 This option changes how the engine behaves.
-Desktop will act like a PC build of RSDK, Mobile - well.
-You get it.
+Desktop will act like a PC build of RSDK, Mobile - well, you get it.
 Desktop by default.
 ##### *Currently only supported by RSDkv4

 ## Known issues